Who are intersex people?

 Do intersex people have health issues?

 Intersex people, like all people, have health issues.
-In a few situations, immediate medical attention is needed from birth, and some health issues may be associated with specific intersex variations, but being intersex is not a health issue in and of itself.
+In a few situations, immediate medical attention is needed from birth.
+Some health issues, like fertility, may be associated with specific intersex variations, but being intersex is not a health issue in and of itself.
 Natural intersex bodies are most often healthy.